Layout Configuration Reference

 block-size (integer/string)

 Set the partition size to a multiple of the specified value.
-The default is 2 sectors, which is almost always equal to 1KiB.
+The default is the device’s alignment grain size.
+This depends on the selected alignment type.
+See alignment (string) for more information.

 flags (sequence)